 If you notice any of these signs, unplug your printer.
 Then, press and hold the Reset button.
 While holding the Reset button, plug the printer back in and turn it on.
 After about 20 seconds, the lights on the printer will flash to show that it is reset.
 Then, take a look at your network security to ensure your printer is not accessible by outside users.

 3. Turn off the Hidden location tracker on your iPhone

-Many people are not aware that there is a hidden location tracker on your iPhone.
-To view many of the GPS tracking settings, you can look through the location settings on your phone.
+Many people are not aware of the hidden location tracker on many iPhones.
+To view many of the GPS tracking settings, you can look through the location settings on your mobile device.
 You should also access your Significant Locations setting, which exists to provide personalized services such as traffic routing and Photo Memories.
 To access the Significant Location setting, and turn it off, follow these steps: